 Most POS systems do the same thing on the surface, but how efficiently a POS performs its functions defines the experience that you as a user have.
 The critical roles of a POS should take seconds to minutes, not hours.

-Nearly all POS systems will provide basic sales data to small business owners, but the presentation of the data is what varies between POS systems.
+Nearly all POS hardware and systems will provide basic sales data to small business owners, but the presentation of the data is what varies between POS systems.
 It is vital to have a POS system that will give you clear and concise data.

 Your point of sale should also have the functionality to produce detailed sales reports that can identify not just your best-selling items, but also your loyalty sales, sales by payment type, and more.
 Additional things to consider that not all POS systems have in their software packages include labor cost reports, security & theft reports, time clock reports, and inventory reports.